 Erdem Pulcu, PhD

-I obtained my doctoral degree from University of Manchester Medical School in 2014, studying social and value-based decision-making impairments in patients with major depressive disorder.
-After that I have worked as a postdoctoral researcher in RIKEN Brain Sciences Institute (Tokyo) and Center for Information and Neural Networks (CiNet; Osaka) working on computational models of decision-making under uncertainty and in competitive, social interactive games; while developing an interest in computational psychiatry.
-I have recently joined the University of Oxford where I will be working with Dr. Mike Browning to study reinforcement learning impairments in major depression including their underlying neurobiology; implementing computational models of decision-making in volatile environments.
-My other interests involve evolutionary models of human social behaviours and their disruption in clinical populations.
+I obtained my doctoral degree from University of Manchester Medical School in 2014, studying social and value-based decision-making impairments in patients with major depressive disorder and their neurobiology.
+After my graduation, I have worked as a postdoctoral researcher in RIKEN Brain Sciences Institute (Tokyo) and Center for Information and Neural Networks (CiNet; Osaka) working on computational models of decision-making under uncertainty and in competitive, social interactive games.

 Pulcu E and Browning M (2017).
 Affective bias as a Rational response to the Statistics of Rewards and Punishments. eLife 2017; 6: e27879 doi: 10.7554/eLife.27879

 Pulcu E and Browning M (2017).
 Using Computational Psychiatry to Rule out the Hidden Causes of Depression.
 JAMA Psychiatry doi:10.1001/jamapsychiatry.2017.1500